 I did a quick search and decided t try a couple of simple garlic scape recipes.
 They are, honestly, amazing.
 Checking in my cupboard, I realized that I had all the making of pesto.
 I was inspired by this recipe, but used 12 scapes and added a bit of lemon juice and ground black pepper to mine.

 It is honestly the best pesto I’ve ever tasted in my life.
 I used my food processor, and chopped it pretty fine.
-Henry helped me add ingredients to the food processor.
+H helped me add ingredients to the food processor.
 I also have to add that the olive oil we recently bought (3 gallons of it) is very fruity and I think it made a big difference in the quality of our pesto.

 We used some of the pesto last night to make pasta.
 I ran to the store to buy these curly-cue noodles in honor of the scapes, specifically for this.
 For the sauce, I whisked together a good, large dollop of the pesto with about 1/3 cup crumbled feta and half a cup of the hot pasta water until it was fairly smooth.
 Then I just tossed it over the pasta.

 It had an initial garlicky bite that quickly mellowed and was quite delicious.
 Even C loved it.
 Tonight, I plan to use the pesto as a base for some homemade pizza.